Mere-Solace/Sword-Combat-Plugin/README.md

 ## Installation for Linux
-1. If you do not already have a server directory, follow these instructions, if you do skip to step 2.
+1. If you do not already have a server directory, follow these instructions, if you already do skip to step 2.
     1. Open your Minecraft launcher
     2. Select or create an installation of version 1.21.8.
     3. Within the edit screen, above the "Version" section you should see a download option for your server, download it, and create a new directory where you want to store your server directory.
 I recommend naming it the version itself (i.e. "1.21.8") for good organization.